top of page

 Based on Article 5 (1) Law No. 31/1999, the following acts shall be considered as bribery:

-Any violation shall be sentenced to a minimum of 1 (one) year of imprisonment and a maximum of 5 (five) years of imprisonment and/or be fined a minimum of Rp50.000.000,- (fifty million Rupiah) and a maximum of Rp250.000.000,- (two hundred and fifty million Rupiah).
-The sentence thereof also applies to the civil servant or state apparatus who receives payment or promise as referred to in point (i) or (ii) above.
+Any violation shall be sentenced to a minimum of 1 (one) year of imprisonment and a maximum of 5 (five) years of imprisonment, and/or a fine with a minimum of Rp50.000.000,- (fifty million Rupiah) and a maximum of Rp250.000.000,- (two hundred and fifty million Rupiah).
+The sentence ]also applies to the civil servant or state apparatus who receives the payment or promise as referred to in point (i) or (ii) above.

 According to Article 13 Law No. 31/1999, any person that gives gifts or promises to a civil servant by considering the power or authority attached in their rank or position, or provider of gifts or promises is deemed to vest interests in the rank or position, shall be fined to a maximum of sentenced 3 (three) years and/or fined to a maximum of Rp150.000.000,- (one hundred fifty million Rupiah).

-Aside from the party that provides or promises something to the civil servant or state apparatus, the civil servant or state apparatus as the receiving end is also accountable under Law No. 31/1999, which is explained in the table below:
+Aside from the party that provides or promises something to the civil servant or state apparatus, the civil servant or state apparatus at the receiving end is also found accountable under Law No. 31/1999, which is explained in the table below:

 Civil Servants or State Apparatus who Receive Bribery